Getting Started

 • Switches and buttons – Jelly Bean, Buddy Button, or DIY builds.

-• Head tracking – SmartNav, TrackIR, or open-source options like Camera Mouse.
+• Head and Facial tracking – SmartNav, TrackIR, or open-source options like Camera Mouse.

 • Eye tracking – GazeRecorder or OptiKey.

-• Facial gesture control – tools that detect smiles, blinks, or eyebrow raises.
+• Facial gesture control – tools that detect smiles, blinks, or eyebrow raises like Cephable.

 • Joysticks and adaptive controllers – such as the Xbox Adaptive Controller.